2015 Qatar ExxonMobil Open

 The 2015 Qatar Open (also known as 2015 Qatar ExxonMobil Open for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
 It was the 23rd edition of the Qatar Open, and part of the ATP World Tour 250 series of the 2015 ATP World Tour.
-It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from January 5 to 11, 2015.
+It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar from 5 January 5 until 11 January 2015.
+Fourth-seeded David Ferrer won the singles title.